Siamak Nemati: Persepolis

 On 7 June 2017, Nemati joined Persian Gulf Pro League champions Persepolis on a two-year contract.
 He won the 2017–18 league in his first season at Persepolis.
 He was sent off in a 2–0 lost against Kashima in 2018 ACL First-leg and missed the second-leg match in Tehran.
 In his second year, Nemati showed his versatility by playing in different positions and scored 6 goals for the team.

 On 1 July 2023, He left the team after 6 years.

 International

 On 8 October 2020, He made his debut for Team Melli against Uzbekistan.

+Personal life

+On 2 February 2026, Nemati criticized an IRIB Ofogh comedy show host who mocked protesters killed during the 2025–2026 Iranian protests, saying: "You are not Iranian at all.
+Shame on us that you are using our mother tongue to rub salt on the wounds of our mothers."